-At the latest, within a period of 3 working weeks after the audit, the lead auditor sends a drafted audit report to the Auditee to check for accuracy.
+At the latest, within a period of 3 working weeks after the audit, the lead auditor sends a drafted audit report to the Auditee to check for accuracy and to define corrective actions.
 The audit report will include a management summary, an overview of which ICH topics were evaluated during the Audit, supported by the ICH Q7 checklist and a detailed description and evidence of the deficiencies.
 The Auditee should check the accuracy and respond to any observations, proposing corrective actions, responsibilities and time frames within one month and amend these parts to the final draft of the audit report that will be sent back to the auditors and the ACI.
+The auditors will check within 2 weeks time wether the CAPAs are reasonable and send the signed audit report to ACI.